By Marc Lalonde

 Local Journalism Initiative Reporter

-Marc Lalonde is a Local Journalism Initiative reporter who works out of the IORI:WASE.
-The Local Journalism Initiative is funded by the Government of Canada.
+Marc Lalonde is a Local Journalism Initiative Reporter with the IORI:WASE.